The

 Starring Peter Finch, Glenda Jackson, Murray Head

-Winner of 2 BAFTAs for Best Actor (Peter Finch) and Best Actress (Glenda Jackson)
+Winner of 5 BAFTAs for Best Film, Best Director (John Schlesinger), Best Actor (Peter Finch), Best Actress (Glenda Jackson) and Best Editing (Richard Marden)

 The Day of the Locust